milliganci/Quasi-Stationary-MedCyclones/README.md

 ## 2. `QS_metrics.ipynb` — Calculate Quasi-Stationarity Metrics

-This notebook takes `MedCrossers.mat` as input and computes stationarity metrics for each cyclone.
+This notebook takes `MedCrossers.mat` as input and computes stationarity metrics across all cyclones.
 The results are saved in `df_QS.csv`, a CSV file containing key metrics for further analysis.

 ---